vijay0019/disease-diagnosis-phenotype-identification/README.md

-# disease-classification-generation
+# disease-diagnosis-phenotype-identification
-NLP project for classifying disease given the symptoms and generate precautions.
+NLP project:
+Identifying the phenotype terms using Bio_ClinicalBERT and then performing diagnosis given the identified phenotypes using `meta-llama/Llama-3.2-3B-Instruct`.